cyfronet/mltop/README.md

 ## ngrok
 While you're developing locally, there still needs to be a way for the cluster to contact the server.
-This is because `evaluations` contacts cluster to download/upload files.
+This is because `evaluations` contacts cluster to download hypotheses, ground truth files, and upload metrics scores.
 To achieve it, we're using ngrok.
 It enables you to get `localhost` out in the world.

 First you have to [install and setup ngrok](https://ngrok.com/download)